 Little Baby Lamby has quite the story.
 Found dying in a landfill in Kosovo, some good Samaritans discovered her and nursed her back to health.
 Today, she is in foster at our rescue, physically healed, and ready to find her forever home!
-She is quickly learning how to be a "house pet" while in her foster, and will benefit from an adopter who can give the time and grace to get fully settled into her happily ever after.
+She settled in beautifully and has learned exactly how to be a "house pet."
 She is fully vaccinated and is spayed.

-If she will have any new fur siblings, Lamby will need a bit of time to get used to the new scents, sounds, and socialization.
-When it comes to feeding time, she gets super excited to go into her crate and chow down on her meals!
+When it comes to feeding time, Lamby gets super excited to go into her crate and chow down on her meals!
 Her diet is currently Blue Buffalo large breed puppy - 3/4 a cup twice a daily.
 The foster has been working hard on getting her weight up, as she is underweight and needs to eat quite a bit.
 She also benefits from a slow feeder (puzzle feeder) as she adjusts to having a reliable diet.
-She is a BIG little girl - with the most adorable large paws, which means she will likely be in the range of 60 lbs.
+She is a BIG little girl - with the most adorable large paws, which means she will likely be in the range of 60 lbs (medium to large).
 She is very teachable and will be a magnificent pet with all of her snuggly-ness.

 When considering playtime, Lamby loves her Lambchop stuffy so much!
 She also enjoys a rope toy as she still has her adult teeth coming in and is a chewer.
 She doesn't show a specific interest for rubber toys, but will enjoy a Kong with a treat.
 She is learning how to play with a ball, and will need time to get down fetch.
 She is super trainable, so this can become part of the joy of adopting her and watching her blossom into a family pet!